mills32/Fuzzy-s-World-of-Miniature-Space-Golf-Decomp/README.md

 Drawing functions are optimized for VGA mode 13h, 320x200, 256 colors.
 The game draws everything on a RAM buffer, and then it pastes that to the 64K VRAM of mode 13h very fast (using MOVSD instruction) when the VGA is in Vertical retrace mode or VSYNC.

-The game first decompressed a complete 320x240 image (a logo, a background...) out of the rendering loop.
+The game first decompresses a complete 320x240 image (a logo, a background...) out of the rendering loop (I think).
 This background image is divided in two planes using the palette:
   - Colors 0-31: Plane 0.
   - Colors 32-255: Plane 1.